 TED is a nonprofit organization dedicated to sharing important ideas on a variety of topics.
-TED brings together the world’s most innovative people to deliver short, powerful talks on issues that matter.
+The world’s most innovative people come together to deliver short, powerful talks on issues that matter.
 At 18 minutes or less, these TED Talks can be a phenomenal classroom resource.
-TED Talks can engage students and spark meaningful conversations.
-Here are some of the best TED Talks students (and you) will find informative, funny, and uplifting.
+They can engage students and spark meaningful conversations.
+Here are some of the best TED Talks that students (and you) will find informative, funny, and uplifting!

 This Ted Talk explains, “When your body goes on autopilot, your brain gets busy forming new neural connections that connect ideas and solve problems.”
 This means that boredom (which most kids hate!) can actually result in your most creative accomplishments.

-Neuroscientist Beau Lotto shares the parallels between science and play with the help of twenty-five 8-10 year-old children.
+Neuroscientist Beau Lotto shares the parallels between science and play with the help of 25 8-10 year-old children.

 TedEd offers animated learning videos presented by educators on topics as widely varying as extraterrestrial life in our solar system, the mysterious science of pain, the myth of Pandora’s box, and many more including the history of the world according to cats, above.